gustavogaspar/tensorandarmonoci/Step3/Step3.md

 ## About the ML Model
+This step was created by my friend [@dougsouzars](https://github.com/dougsouzars) since I'm not a Data Science expert.
+Thanks again for your help!

 For this step I've had to choose a dataset that was capable of generating a good amount of load on the CPU, and for that reason I'm using a image based dataset: